colindembovsky/colindembovsky.github.io/_posts/2021-10-05-musings-on-reusable-workflows.markdown

 There are still some limitations to reusable wofklows:

+1. Reusable workflows only run on _hosted_ runners, not yet on _private_ runners.
+1. Reusable workflows cannot call other reusable workflows.
+1. You cannot access job outputs from reusable workflows.
+1. `env` variables set in the calling workflow are not accessible to the called workflow.
 1. The only parameter types that are supported are `string`, `number` and `boolean`.
 Arrays are not supported.
 1. You cannot pass in steps to inject (like you can with Azure Pipelines templates).
 1. Repos that contain reusable workflows must be either `internal` or `public`.
 1. You cannot enforce use of a reusable workflow.
 In other words, there is no equivalent for [extends templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops#extend-from-a-template).

+These limitations mean that reusable workflows are nowhere near as powerful as Azure Pipeline templates, but it's a step in the right direction for Actions.
+At the very least, reusable workflows minimized copy/paste for simple scenarios.

 ## Making a Workflow Reusable